silvacms/documentation/source/contents/base.rst

        silvaconf.icon('article.png')
        silvaconf.version_class(ArticleVersion)

-The extra directive is used on line 11, and takes as argument directly the version class.
+The extra directive is used on line 11 and takes as argument the version class.

 .. _adding-a-content-python: